dereke/dereke.github.io/_posts/2014-01-10-multiline-text-and-string-interpolation.markdown

  2. It can break minifiers
  3. And in our case we loose the line breaks which we actually want!

 So far I think ruby is doing the best job here.
-Multiline strings and interpolation.

 The only better implementation I have seen is in [PogoScript](http://pogoscript.org)